arachnidlabs/arachnidlabs.github.com/source/reload-pro/usb-interface.markdown

 ## undervolt
 Sent unsolicited when the Re:load Pro detects an undervoltage condition.
 Issue a 'reset' command to set the current setpoint to 0 and resume normal operation.

+## version
+Returned in response to a 'version' command.
+Reports the current firmware version in dotted-decimal format.